AI Workshop: learn to build apps with AI →

 </script>

-If I didn’t have the server-side generated part, I’d have to wrap it manually in an IIFE to avoid name clashing any other time the component is added to the page.
+If I didn’t have the server-side generated part, I’d have to wrap it manually in an IIFE to avoid name clashes when the component is added to the page more than once.

 And that’s exactly what happens under the hood in Astro: